 Some Autistic children appear susceptible to gastrointestinal (GI) conditions.
 However, this research is in the early stages, with the findings to date providing no evidence that gut bacteria and their by-products cause Autism, even a subgroup of them, or that treating the gut can alleviate the specific symptoms of Autism.

-Like the discredited MMR vaccine theory, the gut theory targets those cases of ‘regressive’ autism, where young children develop symptoms after a period of seemingly typical development.
+Like the discredited Measles, Mumps, Rubella (MMR) vaccine theory, the gut theory targets those cases of ‘regressive’ autism, where young children develop symptoms after a period of seemingly typical development.
 Regression most commonly occurs between 15 to 20 months of age, and these children tend to have more severe symptoms.
-Whether these are the children who are most vulnerable to GI problems remains to be determined.
+Whether these are the children who are most vulnerable to GI difficulties remains to be determined.

 Caution needs to be exercised in implementing treatments based on a theory with an insufficient evidence base.
 Unproven treatments can incur high costs to vulnerable families, often at the expense of securing effective behaviourally based intervention for which there is a solid evidence base.